What is Stock Valuation?

-The discounted Cash Flow model is one of the best ways to determine the intrinsic value of a company or stock.
-Under this model’s approach, the intrinsic value of the stock is calculated by discounting the future predicted company’s cash flows to its present value.
-Using cash flow as a factor to estimate a company’s value is a better way to go than earnings, as earnings have the ability to be adjusted where cash flows are the cash left over for reinvestment or returning value to investors.
+The discounted Cash Flow model is one of the best ways to determine a company’s intrinsic value or stock.
+Under this model’s approach, the stock’s intrinsic value is calculated by discounting the predicted cash flows to its present value.
+Using cash flow as a factor to estimate a company’s value is a better way to go than earnings, as earnings can be adjusted where cash flows are the cash left over for reinvestment or returning value to investors.

 - Dividend Discount Model

-The Dividend Discount Model is one of the basic techniques of absolute stock valuation.
-It calculates the true value of the asset or the company by assessing its dividend payout to the shareholders.
+The Dividend Discount Model is the most fundamental technique of absolute stock valuation; it calculates the asset’s actual value or the company by assessing its dividend pay-out to the shareholders.
 According to this model, the dividend is the representation of the actual cash flow of the company.

 Download our ebooks